Keksuccino/docs_fancymenu/positioning-elements.md

 This allows custom elements to align and move together with Vanilla elements, ensuring a seamless integration within the existing Vanilla menu design.

-## More Ways to Fix Element Positions
+## More Ways to Improve Element Positioning

 If **all anchor points are correct**, but your elements still overlap each other when the window is too small, it's possible that your layout is simply too full for Minecraft's normal GUI scaling logic.